mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "How can you be so sure?"

 "Him and I have a special...
 It's a long story.
 Just trust me.
 I know he'll be there."

-"A traveler needs a companion that can be trusted," said Fajro, .
-"I respect that."

 The magistrate wore an expression of uncertainty on his face, as if they very law he had sworn to uphold was laughing in his face.
 He took the nearly-empty lantern from its perch at the center of the room and assumed his regal pose.
 "Liffa um Heiko, the law has granted you a choice between two punishments: a rare gift that only the senate itself may bestow.
 Have you taken the time to consider the choices before you?"